Milk Allergy in Babies

 What can cause milk allergy in babies?

-• A family history of allergy including hay fever, asthma, or eczema, can mean a baby has a higher risk of having allergies.
+• A family history of allergy including hay fever, asthma, or eczema, may mean a baby has a higher risk of having allergies.

-• Vaccines contain potential allergens including milk proteins, gelatine, egg, and soy that could sensitise a baby and cause allergies with repeat exposure 202122.
+• Vaccines contain potential allergens including milk proteins, gelatine, egg, and soy that could sensitise a baby and cause allergies with repeat exposure.171819

 • Factors such as mode of birth, nutrition, antibiotics, toxins, pollutants, and changes to the microbiome (friendly bacteria living in our bodies) may influence our gut health, how our immune systems work and hence our responses to allergens.